Holidays Calendar for June 10, 2016

 • 1976 Died: Adolph Zukor, Hungarian-American film producer, remembered as the co-founder of Paramount Pictures.

-• 1967 The Six-Day War ended, when Israel and Syria agreed to a cease-fire.
+• 1967 The Six-Day War ended when Israel and Syria agreed to a ceasefire.

 • 1940 World War II: Italy declared war on France and the United Kingdom.

-• 1926 Died: Antoni Gaudí, Spanish architect, whose works enjoy global popularity.
+• 1926 Died: Antoni Gaudí, Spanish architect whose works enjoy global popularity.
 Most of this works are located in Barcelona, Spain, including the Sagrada Família.

 • 1915 Born: Saul Bellow, Canadian-American author, Pulitzer Prize recipient and Nobel Prize laureate, the only writer to win the National Book Award for Fiction three times.

-• 1864 Battle of Brice's Crossroads, American Civil War: Confederate troops under Nathan Bedford Forrest defeated a much larger Union force led by General Samuel D. Sturgis in Mississippi.
+• 1864 The Battle of Brice's Crossroads, American Civil War: Confederate troops under Nathan Bedford Forrest defeated a much larger Union force led by General Samuel D. Sturgis in Mississippi.

 • 1863 Born: Louis Couperus, Dutch author and poet, considered to be one of the foremost figures in Dutch literature.